-Designing on the Road & Finding Inspiration in New Markets
+Designing on the Road and Finding Inspiration in New Markets

 With Spotify now available in 79 different markets, Petter Karlsson and Shamik Ray talk travel with their fellow designers and explain why local knowledge is everything when expanding into new markets…